realworldocaml/book/en/prologue.md

 Real World OCaml is split into three parts:

 *   Part I covers the language itself, opening with a guided tour designed to provide a quick sketch of the language.
 Don't expect to understand everything in the tour; it's meant to give you a taste of many different aspects of the language, but the ideas covered there will be explained in more depth in the chapters that follow.

     After covering the core language, Part I then moves onto more advanced features like modules, functors and objects. which may take some time to digest, but understanding these concepts is important.
     Even beyond OCaml, these ideas will put you in good stead when switching to other modern languages, many of which have drawn inspiration from ML.

 *   Part II builds on the basics by working through useful tools and techniques for addressing common practical applications, from command-line parsing to network programming.
 Along the way, you'll learn about functional design patterns that help combine different features of the language to good effect.

 *   Part III is about understanding the OCaml runtime.
 It's a remarkably simple system in comparison to other language runtimes (such as Java or the .NET CLR), and you'll need to read this to build very high performance systems or to interface with C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU `gdb`.

-Contributing your code back to the community is also important (if only to get bug fixes from other people!), and our appendices explain how to do this via OPAM and GitHub.

 <note>
 <title>Note to reviewers</title>